reanbrenda/hsdem0/README.md

 It belongs to the course [Modern Web Application 1 - From Idea to MVP](https://harbour.space/computer-science/courses/modern-web-application-1-nico-deblauwe-946) at [Harbour.Space University](https://harbour.space/).
 The lecturer is [Nico Deblauwe](https://bluepundit.eu).

-The project is a simple blog where users can create an account, create posts, comment on posts and like posts.
+The project is a simple blog where users can create an account, create posts, comment on posts and like posts and view news and uses News API to show latest headlines and aslo has an extrenal API implemented

 ## Requirements
 The project is built using the [TALL stack](https://tallstack.dev/), more specifically [Laravel 10](https://laravel.com) for the backend,